Agitated Nutsche filter: Power pack

 A hydraulic power pack or hydraulic power unit is a unit attached to the ANF's agitator system, discharge valve and bottom removal (for cleaning).
 It consists of an oil tank on which a pump is provided for circulating high-pressure oil through a control valve system and to hydraulic cylinders.
 These cylinders are provided for vertical movement of the agitator, discharge product and sometimes detach the bottom to clean the filter before changing the product.
 Operating pressure of the oil varies from 2 kg/cm^{2} to 80 kg/cm^{2} (200 kPa to 8 MPa).

 Materials of construction

 Agitated Nutsche filters can be fabricated in materials like Hastelloy C-276, C-22, stainless steel, mild steel, and mild steel with rubber lining as per service requirements.
-Recently, agitated Nutsche filters have been fabricated out of polypropylene fibre-reinforced plastic (PPFRP).
-Also, Nutsche filters made from Borosilicate glass 3.3 find use in applications where visibility of process are important along with chemical inertness.
+Recently, agitated Nutsche filters have been fabricated out of polypropylene fiber-reinforced plastic (PPFRP).
+Also, Nutsche filters made from borosilicate glass 3.3 find use in applications where visibility of process are important along with chemical inertness.